Solastalgia is a form of homesickness one gets when one is still at home, but the environment is changed.

 Written in the voice of Venice – a city deserted by its inhabitants and sinking gradually into oblivion – this emotive book recalls its former life of grandeur and speculates on the outcome of its worsening predicament.
 Photographs are made from film negatives that lay soaking for weeks in the same Adriatic seawater that is actively deteriorating and swallowing the city.

-Design and typesetting by Roberta Donatini
+Design by Roberta Donatini